NVIDIA/k8s-dra-driver-gpu/deployments/helm/nvidia-dra-driver-gpu/README.md

 > Note: You will need to update the `values.yaml` file to set image repository and tag to the desired version from github packages.

 > Note: The controller is designed to run as a single instance per cluster.
 Please avoid running multiple instances of the controller in the same cluster at same time.

+## Building the Chart

+The [package-helm-charts.sh](./hack/package-helm-charts) helper script can be used to build the helm chart

 ## Values